ahana-pediatrics/hipaa-policies/source/sections/08-auditing_policy.md

 2. All audit logs are protected in transit and encrypted at rest to control access to the content of the logs.
 3. Audit logs shall be stored on a separate system to minimize the impact auditing may have on the privacy system and to prevent access to audit trails by those with system administrator privileges.
    - Separate systems are used to apply the security principle of "separation of duties" to protect audit trails from hackers.
-   - Ahana logging servers include Elasticsearch, Logstash, and Kibana (ELK) as part of their baseline configuration to ease reviewing of audit log data.
-The ELK toolkit provides message summarization, reduction, and reporting functionality.
-4. For PaaS Customers choosing to use Ahana logging services, log data will be separated from the log data of other Ahana Customers.

 ## 8.7 Workforce Training, Education, Awareness and Responsibilities

 1. Ahana workforce members are provided training, education, and awareness on safeguarding the privacy and security of business and ePHI.
 Ahana's commitment to auditing access and activity of the information applications, systems, and networks is communicated through new employee orientation, ongoing training opportunities and events, and applicable policies.
 Ahana workforce members are made aware of responsibilities with regard to privacy and security of information as well as applicable sanctions/corrective disciplinary actions should the auditing process detect a workforce member's failure to comply with organizational policies.
-2. Ahana Customers are provided with necessary information to understand Ahana auditing capabilities, and PaaS Customers can choose the level of logging and auditing that Ahana will implement on their behalf.

 ## 8.8 External Audits of Information Access and Activity